build-trust/ockam/README.md

-Ockam is a suite of programming libraries and infrastructure that make it simple for applications to dynamically create end-to-end encrypted, mutually authenticated, mutually authorized, lightweight secure channels that protect messages, end-to-end — from their source to their destination.
+Ockam is a suite of programming libraries and infrastructure that make it simple for applications to dynamically create end-to-end encrypted, mutually authenticated, granularly authorized, lightweight secure channels that protect messages, end-to-end — from their source to their destination.

 ## Features

 * End-to-end encrypted, mutually authenticated secure channels.
+* Identity profiles isolated by privacy contexts.
-* Key Lifecycle and Credential Exchange protocols.
+* Key establishment, rotation, and revocation - for fleets, at scale.
-* Attribute-based Access Control with Credentials that support Selective Disclosure.
+* Attribute-based Access Control - credentials with selective disclosure.
-* Add-Ons for a variety of transport protocols, hardware cryptography, and enterprise integrations.
+* Add-Ons for a variety of operating environments, transport protocols, hardware cryptography, and enterprise integrations.
 * Libraries for multiple languages - Rust, Elixir (more on the roadmap)

 <hr>